brotatotes/bht-automation/bht gen 3/Luke/Chapter 11/Luke 11 43 bht.md

 ### Marvin Vincent:
-1. "Luke's form of expression differs from that of Matthew, who says, 'ye Pharisees; while Luke has' woe unto you, the Pharisees,' marking them by the article as a well-known religious body."
+1. "Luke has 'woe unto you, the Pharisees,' marking them by the article as a well-known religious body."
-2. "Luke's form of expression differs from that of Matthew."
+2. "Luke's form of expression differs from that of Matthew, who says, 'ye Pharisees.'"
-3. "Marking them by the article as a well-known religious body."
+3. "Pharisees - Luke's form of expression differs from that of Matthew."

 ### Archibald T. Robertson:
 1. "The chief seats in the synagogues...This semi-circular bench faced the congregation."
-2. "Matthew 23:6 has also the chief place at feasts...as well as in Luke 14:7, a marked characteristic of the Pharisees."
+2. "This semi-circular bench faced the congregation."
-3. "This semi-circular bench faced the congregation."
+3. "A marked characteristic of the Pharisees."

 ### John Gill:
 1. Woe unto you Pharisees, for ye love the uppermost seats in the synagogues,....
 And also the uppermost rooms at feasts,